Cannabis, Medical Cannabis and CBD

 • Breach of the Operator’s Licence undertaking - it is an undertaking on every Operator’s Licence that operators and transport managers will ensure their drivers comply with all laws relating to the driving and operation of vehicles.
 This requires operators to have an effective system to manage the risk of drug (and drink) driving within their business.
 If a driver commits a drug driving offence, the operator has an obligation to report any convictions to the Traffic Commissioner within 28 days of the date of the conviction.
 Once notified of the offence, the Traffic Commissioner may scrutinise the operator’s drug driving risk management systems and procedures.

 • Increased insurance costs - insurance companies actively audit their clients to check if they have proactive screening and policies in place.
-If an operator has issues with drug users at work, that will lead to the increased risk of collisions/accidents when driving.
+If an operator has issues with illicit drug users at work, that will lead to an increased risk of collisions/accidents when driving.
 As a result, operators will be subject to higher insurance premiums.
-Further, repeat cannabis use can lead to health complications, leading to higher healthcare costs and premiums.
+Further, repeated cannabis abuse can lead to health complications, leading to higher healthcare costs and premiums.

-• Decreased productivity – Impairment of drivers’ focus and decision-making can lead to mistakes, poor quality work or slower output.
+• Decreased productivity – Impairment of drivers’ focus and decision-making caused by cannabis abuse can lead to mistakes, poor quality work or slower output.

 What operators need to consider when managing the risk of drug driving